 It just so happened, when I got home, my children greeted me with their usual, “How many lives did you save today, Dad?”
 Now, after meeting Maggie, I replied differently, “No girls, maybe I didn’t save a life today, but I did see Maggie.
 I heard her love story.
 I heard her sorrow story.
 I know she felt good talking to me.
 And I felt good listening to her.”

 Why do I do it?
 The simple truth is, at times, it brings me happiness.
 And here is a prayer for you.
 That on some days, in some encounters, perhaps this one, may you open your heart and feel joy and meaning in life.
-I do not know if reading this book will help you sleep or live better.
+I do not know if reading a book and using this pillow will help you sleep and live better.
 I hope it does.
 But at least it brings us together.